 - Key trends in user acquisition

-- Remarketing insights, and
+- Remarketing insights

 - How mobile ad fraud continues to impact marketing budgets